janders4/BE-News-Site-Reddit-Clone-/feedback.md

 - formatDate has a lot of mutation going on.
 As a general rule if you need a new object, just make a new one rather than constantly mutating things and having to remember to copy them first.
 - Returning the call to formatDate in formatComments couples these two functions together.
 Keep them pure and just giving back their desired outputs with no side effects.
 This is much more extensible.

-## Server - Routing + Error handling

-- Your error handlers have .catch blocks attached to them.
-These should be removed.

 ## Controllers and Models

 - You are responding with the resources themselves, e.g. res.send(articles) You should always respond with an object.